-3.1 Using opinion-relevance models
+3.1 Method-1: Using topic-opinion relevance models at document level

 We define a variation of the sentiment retrieval model [3].
-As input, we used (1) a set of topic keywords $q^t$ and (2) a set of opinion-bearing seed words $q^s$ .
-Since we did not have a training data set, all the model parameters were the same as used in [3].
-These model parameters are not very appropriate for the opinion retrieval experiments in the Blog Track, as we describe later in this paper.
+As input, we used (1) a set of topic keywords \mathbf{q}^t and (2) a set of opinion-bearing seed words \mathbf{q}^s .

-We detected opinion-bearing words using lists of words.
+We detected opinion-bearing words from each document using lists of words.
 We used sentiment word list contained in OpinionFinder [1], which consists of 2230 positive and 3913 negative words.
-We extracted opinion-bearing expressions using the list of words above.
+We extracted opinion-bearing expressions using the list of words above to construct opinion-relevance models.